Applications Now Open for the 2026 Retreat

 What is the time commitment?

-The retreat will take place from the afternoon of March 16 to 5pm on March 17, 2024.
+The retreat will take place from Saturday afternoon to Sunday evening.

 Where will the program take place?